iicchikun/ii-chatbot/frontend/README.md

     },
     {
       title: "Help me write an essay",
-      label: `about silicon valley`,
+      label: `about dragons, knights and magic`,
-      action: `Help me write an essay about silicon valley`, },
+      action: `Help me write an essay about dragons, knights and magic`, },
     {
-      title: "What is the weather",
+      title: "What is the weakness",
-      label: "in San Francisco?",
+      label: "of the Evil Dragon?",
-      action: "What is the weather in San Francisco?", },
+      action: "What is the weakness of the Evil Dragon?", },
   ];